AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 * When using relative path for SFTP,  `~/` will not be added automatically anymore.
 If you need to use SFTP, you can add `~/` to your path manually but we recommend using absolute path.
 * Windows NT authentication has been removed from the available authentication methods when configuring a new database with a Microsoft SQL Server.
 * The database cleanup workflow has been optimized for Teradata in order to improve performance.
 (NEO-19959)
+* Improved the error message displayed when inserting an image from Adobe Target and the tenant name was empty in the external account.

 **Patches**